TowardsDeath/Costanza/docs/Costanza.Mvc.md

 @Html.ConfirmationNotice( "ShowNotice", "Your data was successfully edited." )
 ```

-When the form has been successfully processed, you'll see the message "*Your data was successfully edited.*" in the view.
+When the form has been successfully processed, you'll see the message *"Your data was successfully edited."* in the view.
 Refresh the page, and it's gone again.

 There's an overload for adding extra HTML attributes.